-These proposals are the result of consultations within Nepali diaspora scholars, economists and business managers in North America, Europe, Australia, Japan, Thailand and Singapore and reflects the best practices in South-East Asia which is hub of economic growth of this century.
+These proposals are the result of consultations within Nepali diaspora scholars, economists, and business managers in North America, Europe, Australia, Japan, Thailand, and Singapore, and reflect the best practices in South-East Asia which is the hub of economic growth of this century.

-We believe that Nepal's foreign investment laws and environment should be open, competitive and attractive than countries in Asia if we are to attract sustained level of foreign direct investment in Nepal.
+We believe that Nepal's foreign investment laws and environment should be more open, competitive, and attractive than other countries in Asia if we are to attract a sustained level of foreign direct investment in Nepal.
 In that direction, our proposal includes the following key progressive elements:

-- Non-Nepali national, Nepali diaspora and people of Nepali-origin will be treated equally in the matter of investment.
+- Non-Nepali nationals, Nepali diaspora, and people of Nepali origin will be treated equally in the matter of investment.
 Investors need to be allowed for making investments with 100% ownership of enterprises.
-(Section 6,7); - ➤ Investments will be approved and coordinated by the Investment Board of Nepal under one window within seven (7) working days.
-This will facilitate investors reducing the hassle of visiting different Ministries/Departments one after another, for processing, registration and approval of foreign investment.
-(Section 5,6,7); - An enterprise with paid-in equity capital less than US150,000 is reserved to Nepali nationals only (as mentioned in the Areas Prohibited for Foreign Investment List); however, but if the business enterprise involves transfer of technology and provides direct employment of twenty (20) Nepali, then a non-Nepali can invest and own with paid-in capital of US\$100,000 to generate local employment.
-(Section 8,15);
+(Section 6,7) - ➤ Investments will be approved and coordinated by the Investment Board of Nepal under one window within seven (7) working days.
+This will facilitate investors reducing the hassle of visiting different Ministries/Departments one after another for processing, registration, and approval of the foreign investment.
+(Section 5,6,7); - > An enterprise with paid-in equity capital less than US150,000 is reserved for Nepali nationals only (as mentioned in the Areas Prohibited for Foreign Investment List); however, if the business enterprise involves the transfer of technology and provide direct employment of twenty (20) Nepali, then a non-Nepali can invest and own with paid-in capital of US\$100,000 to generate local employment.
+(Section 8,15)

-Non-Resident Nepali Association
+Nepal Policy Institute Non-Resident Nepali Association

-- Former Nepali citizens and Nepal-origin individual will have the same investment rights as that of a Nepali citizen.
-(Section 9,10); - Nepal-born former Nepali national can own 5,000 square meters of urban land and four (4) hectares of rural land for business/enterprise purposes.
-(Section 10); - > All investments must comply with Environmental standards.
-(Section 11); - No government agency shall be allowed to nullify the provisions granted under the Foreign Investment Bill.
-(Section 12); - > No investment will be expropriated or confiscated by administrative measures in the operation of foreign owned enterprises.
-(Section 12); - Currently operating enterprises will continue to operate under the previously existing rules and regulations at the time of effective date of the proposed Foreign Investment Bill.
-(Section 15); - Investor will be allowed to repatriate foreign currency investment, profit from investment, principal of any loan obtained during the course of business operations.
-(Section 16); - Dispute settlement can be conducted outside Nepal (i.e. Singapore, Switzerland or U.K. (Section 17); - > Transfer of foreign technology will be part of capital contribution to enterprise.
-(Section 18); - Machineries, equipment, plant and advanced technology required to establish and smooth running of enterprise/industry will be exempted from import taxes and customs duties.
-(Section -18); - ➤ Enterprises with foreign owned capital and parties to business co-operation contract shall have the right to autonomy in conducting business/enterprise in accordance with the objectives stipulated in the investment license permit.
-(Section 19); - ➤ Investor with foreign owned capital can purchase foreign currency for business purposes from commercial banks.
-(Section 20); - ➤ The Foreign Investment and Technology Transfer Act of 2049 will be repealed and replaced by the proposed Foreign Investment Bill of Nepal - 2075/2019.
-(Section 21); - Non-Nepali investors can invest in enterprise utilizing raw material from depleting natural resources with paid-in equity capital of no less than US500,000.
-(Rule X Section 1 (c);
+- Former Nepali citizens and Nepal-origin individuals will have the same investment rights as that of a Nepali citizen.
+(Section 9,10) - Nepal-born former Nepali national can own 5,000 square meters of urban land and four (4) hectares of rural land for business/enterprise purposes.
+(Section 10) - ➤ All investments must comply with environmental standards.
+(Section 11) - No government agency shall be allowed to nullify the provisions granted under the Foreign Investment Bill.
+(Section 12) - > No investment will be expropriated or confiscated by administrative measures in the operation of foreign-owned enterprises.
+(Section 12) - ➤ Currently, operating enterprises will continue to operate under the previously existing rules and regulations at the time of the effective date of the proposed Foreign Investment Bill.
+(Section 15) - ➤ The investor will be allowed to repatriate foreign currency investment, profit from the investment, principal of any loan obtained during the course of business operations.
+(Section 16) - ➤ Dispute settlement can be conducted outside Nepal (i.e. Singapore, Switzerland or U.K.).
+(Section 17) - ➤ Transfer of foreign technology will be part of capital contribution to the enterprise.
+(Section 18) - Machinery, equipment, plant, and advanced technology required to establish and smooth running of enterprise/industry will be exempted from import taxes and customs duties.
+(Section 18) - ➤ Enterprises with foreign-owned capital and parties to business co-operation contract shall have the right to autonomy in conducting business/enterprise in accordance with the objectives stipulated in the investment license permit.
+(Section 19) - ➤ Investors with foreign-owned capital can purchase foreign currency for business purposes from commercial banks.
+(Section 20) - ➤ The Foreign Investment and Technology Transfer Act of 2049 will be repealed and replaced by the proposed Foreign Investment Bill of Nepal 2075/2019.
+(Section 21) - Non-Nepali investors can invest in an enterprise utilizing raw materials from depleting natural resources with paid-in equity capital of no less than US500,000.
+(Rule X Section 1 (c)

-Non-Resident Nepali Association
+Nepal Policy Institute Non-Resident Nepali Association